shufps/qaxe/README.md

 Highlights:

 - uses the NerdAxe / NerdMiner display
-- better Buck converter that runs a lot cooler (about 10°C)
+- better Buck converter that runs a lot cooler (about 10°C) with oltage / current / power monitoring
 - standalone, no Raspberry Pi or other PC needed
 - AxeOS with improvements and enhancements
   - Influx DB support